digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property contains a description of the services available via the end-points, including their operations, parameters etc.The property gives specific details of the actual endpoint instances, while dct:conformsTo is used to indicate the general standard or specification that the endpoints implement.</dd>
 <dt>Definition (en)</dt>
-<dd>A description of the service end-point, including its operations, parameters etc.En beskrivelse af det pågældende serviceendpoint, inklusiv dets operationer, parametre etc.</dd>
+<dd>A description of the service end-point, including its operations, parameters etc.En beskrivelse af det pågældende tjenesteendpoint, inklusiv dets operationer, parametre etc.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..*</dd>
 <dt>Kravniveau</dt>